Dizzy Nutter: Career

 In 1914, Nutter began his professional baseball career playing for the D-level Charleston Senators of the Ohio State League.
 During the 1914 season, Nutter recorded a .271 batting average with 108 hits and seven home runs.
 He continued his minor-league career in 1915 with Charleston before joining the B-level New Haven Murlins in 1916.
 Nutter played in New Haven for two years before his contract was purchased by the Boston Braves on August 29, 1919.
 He made his major league debut for the Boston Braves on September 7, 1919, in a game against the New York Giants, playing played center field and recording two hits in four plate appearances.

 After playing eighteen games for the Braves during which he batted .212, Nutter returned to New Haven for the remainder of the 1919 season.
 For the New Haven Weissmen, he led the team in hits, doubles, and triples during the 1919 and 1920 seasons.
-Nutter's last season of professional baseball was in 1922 for New Haven Weissmen.
+Nutter's last season of professional baseball was in 1922 for the New Haven Weissmen.